-In connection with our AFS program, we provide repayment guarantees for loans for the benefit of airlines to finance new aircraft deliveries or to finance aircraft already owned by the airlines.
+In connection with our AFS activities, we provide repayment guarantees for loans for the benefit of airlines to finance new aircraft deliveries or to finance aircraft already owned by the airlines.
 These guarantees are limited to the borrower's failure to timely repay principal and interest on the amortizing senior secured loans to the third-party lenders.
 The guaranteed loans are collateralized by the financed aircraft and typically have a term of 12 years or less with a maximum term of up to 15 years.
 The guaranteed loans are denominated in USD or Euros.
-As of March 31, 2024 and December 31, 2023, the guarantee liability on our consolidated balance sheet was \$8.0 million and \$8.3 million, respectively, and is included in accounts payable, accrued expenses and other liabilities.

-As of March 31, 2024, if all of the airlines under our AFS program defaulted on their ACG guaranteed loans, our obligation and the estimated potential amount of future principal payments we could be required to make to third party lenders under the guarantees was \$608.6 million.
-However, the guaranteed loans are collateralized by the financed aircraft and, to the extent possible, the guaranteed loans are cross-defaulted and cross-collateralized with other guaranteed aircraft loans and/or operating leases in our portfolio with that airline.
+As of March 31, 2025 and December 31, 2024, the guarantee liability on our consolidated balance sheet was \$7.2 million and \$7.4 million, respectively, and is included in accounts payable, accrued expenses and other liabilities.
+As of March 31, 2025, if all of the airlines defaulted on their ACG guaranteed loans, our obligation and the estimated potential amount of future principal payments we could be required to make to third party lenders under the guarantees was \$549.1 million.
+However, the guaranteed loans are collateralized by the financed aircraft to the extent of the outstanding loans and unpaid interest due to ACG and, to the extent possible, the guaranteed loans are cross-defaulted and cross-collateralized with other guaranteed aircraft loans and/or operating leases in our portfolio with that airline.

 Our exposure related to repayment guarantees reflects the risk that the borrowers fail to meet their payment obligations.
 We record the allowance for credit losses related to our repayment guarantees in accounts payable, accrued expenses and other liabilities.
-We recorded an allowance for credit losses upon the adoption of ASC 326, and we will record in the future at the initial recognition of a repayment guarantee.
+We record an allowance for credit losses at the initial recognition of a repayment guarantee based on our estimate of expected credit losses over the contractual term.
 Our methodology for calculating the allowance for credit losses is described in Note 5 and is based on our estimate of expected credit losses over the term of the guaranteed loan.

-During 2020, ACG, an airline, and the lender under one of the loans guaranteed within our AFS program entered into a deferral agreement whereby the principal payments on the loan were scheduled to be deferred through 2021 and repaid in the subsequent four years.
+During 2020, ACG, an airline, and the lender under one of the loans for which we provided a repayment guarantee entered into a deferral agreement whereby the principal payments on the loan were scheduled to be deferred through 2021 and repaid through December 2025.
 The airline is current under the terms of this agreement.